tudorpintea999/kailua/book/src/proposer.md

 The Kailua proposer wallet is critical for security.
 You must keep your proposer's wallet well funded to guarantee the safety and liveness of your rollup.
 ```

+### Transactions
+You can control transaction publication through the three following parameters:
+* `txn-timeout`: A timeout in seconds for transaction broadcast (default 120)
+* `exec-gas-premium`: An added premium percentage to estimated execution gas fees (Default 25)
+* `blob-gas-premium`: An added premium percentage to estimated blob gas fees (Default 25).

+The premium parameters increase the internally estimated fees by the specified percentage.

 ### Upgrades
 If you re-deploy the KailuaTreasury/KailuaGame contracts to upgrade your fault proof system, you will need to restart